 Please see the Change of Address, Income or Assets web page.

 Although the Medical Assistance program is administered by the Illinois Department of Healthcare and Family Services, you apply at the DHS Family Community Resource Centers.
-See the Apply For Cash, SNAP (Food Stamps) & Medical Assistance page on the DHS website for more information on how to apply.
+See the Apply For SNAP, Cash, Medical Assistance page on the DHS website for more information on how to apply.

 A person has to be either: